Aswathy0789/nexora-workspaces-case-study/README.md

 ## Key Findings

-**Occupancy.** Gurgaon Cyber Hub had the highest average occupancy rate across the year at just over eighty seven percent, while Bengaluru Whitefield had the lowest at just under sixty six percent.
+**Occupancy** - Gurgaon Cyber Hub had the highest average occupancy rate across the year at just over eighty seven percent, while Bengaluru Whitefield had the lowest at just under sixty six percent.

 ![2025 Revenue, Occupancy, and Operating Cost Summary](images/2025%20avg%20revenueoccupanyoperatingcost.png)

-**Revenue.** London Canary Wharf generated the highest total revenue for the year, followed closely by Dubai Downtown.
+**Revenue** - London Canary Wharf generated the highest total revenue for the year, followed closely by Dubai Downtown.
 This did not fully align with occupancy performance, since London's occupancy rate was actually below average.
 The likely explanation is that EMEA locations command a higher revenue per desk, possibly due to a more premium client base or additional services such as meeting room usage, though the dataset does not break revenue down by service type, so this remains a hypothesis rather than a confirmed driver.
 Looking at revenue by region across each month, both EMEA and MEA show minor month to month dips within an overall upward trend, for example EMEA in October and MEA in April and August, marked in the screenshot below.
 These are small fluctuations rather than a real decline, since both regions still grew significantly from January to December, but they may be worth checking against seasonal demand patterns.

 ![Monthly Revenue by Region](images/Monthly%20revenue%20by%20region.png)

-**Profit and Margin.** After calculating operating cost against revenue, Gurgaon Cyber Hub stood out as the strongest performer, with a profit margin of just over thirty seven percent, nearly double that of London despite London's higher raw revenue.
+**Profit and Margin** - After calculating operating cost against revenue, Gurgaon Cyber Hub stood out as the strongest performer, with a profit margin of just over thirty seven percent, nearly double that of London despite London's higher raw revenue.
 Bengaluru Whitefield had the weakest margin at just under sixteen percent, driven by a combination of below average occupancy and comparatively high operating costs.

 ![Profitability by Location](images/Profibility%20by%20location.png)

-**Service Quality.** Ticket resolution rates followed a similar pattern.
+**Service Quality** - Ticket resolution rates followed a similar pattern.
 Gurgaon and Manchester resolved over ninety percent of tickets raised, while Bengaluru resolved only about seventy two percent, the weakest of all seven locations.

 ![Ticket Resolution Rate by Location](images/Ticket%20resolution.png)

-**Budget Performance.** Comparing actual results against budgeted targets, Gurgaon Cyber Hub beat its revenue budget by nearly thirty two percent, the strongest overperformance in the portfolio.
+**Budget Performance** - Comparing actual results against budgeted targets, Gurgaon Cyber Hub beat its revenue budget by nearly thirty two percent, the strongest overperformance in the portfolio.
 Bengaluru Whitefield was the only location to miss its revenue budget, falling just under two percent short.
 On the cost side, Abu Dhabi Corniche was the only location that came in under its cost budget, while Manchester City Centre had the largest proportional cost overrun.

 ![Revenue Variance by Location](images/Revenue%20Variance.png) -